SAP-docs/btp-business-application-studio/docs/Explore_and_Install_VS_Code_Extensions_d83a580.md

     -   Search box - Explore the extensions in the [Open VSX Registry](https://open-vsx.org/).
 You can see the relevant extensions together with their short descriptions.
 Double-clicking on an extension opens the extension page with the full details.
 To clear the search results, click ![](images/Clear_Search_Box_fe627f0.png).

     -   *Installed* - Shows the list of additional extensions you have installed in your dev space.
 You can uninstall extensions from here.
-    -   *Built-In* -Shows the list of extensions that are included in your dev space out-of-the-box.
+    -   *Built-In* - Shows the list of extensions that are included in your dev space out-of-the-box.
 3. Use the Search box to find the extension you want, and click *Install*.

 **To uninstall an extension:**